langtech-bsc/multi_lmentry/README.md

 The `execute_generation.py` script will save results under `evaluation` folder.

+Parameters:

-The `lang` parameter should be one of the available lang identificators.
+- The `lang` parameter should be one of the available lang identificators.

-The `model_name` parameter should a model's name, defined in the `lmentry/models.py` file.
+- The `model_name` parameter should a model's name, defined in the `lmentry/models.py` file.
 To add a new model you have to define there one name, using the following template.

-The `use_vllm` parameter is a boolean flag, needed to activate the vllm engine instead of the default HF generation pipeline.
+- The `use_vllm` parameter is a boolean flag, needed to activate the vllm engine instead of the default HF generation pipeline.

-The `max_new_tokens` parameter is the maximum number of tokens to generate for each sample, default is `1024`.
+- The `max_new_tokens` parameter is the maximum number of tokens to generate for each sample, default is `1024`.

-The `max_new_tokens` parameter is the number of sample to process in a single batch, default is `8`.
+- The `max_new_tokens` parameter is the number of sample to process in a single batch, default is `8`.
 It is not used when `use_vllm` is set.

 ```python
 paper_models = {